Minimax Filtering via Relations between Information and Estimation: Experiments

 It is clear that $\Lambda_{\mbox{eff}}(t)^{-1/2} V_{\mbox{eff}}(t)^{\mathrm{T}} \mathbf{\tilde{Y}}(t) \sim \mathcal{N}({\bf 0},P\Lambda_{\mbox{eff}}(t)+I_{n-m})$.
 Therefore,

-Similar to \cite{zhang11}, we approximate $P_d$ with finite number of mass points.
-Initially, find an optimized mutual information for three mass points, then increase the number of mass points until the increment of optimized mutual information is smaller than $10^{-5}$.
-Using approximated version of $P_d$, we compare the performance of estimator in Figure \ref{fig:simulation results gaussian}.
-Here we set $n=7$, $k=2$, $P = 10^{0.4}$(4dB), and Haar basis as an orthonormal signal set.
-We generate random sparse coefficient and take an average of causal squared error over 100 simulations.
-When we generate random coefficient, we first choose $n-k$ zero coefficients randomly, and draw $k$ non-zero coefficient according to Gaussian distribution.
-Note that we are randomly generated signals therefore causal errors in the above experiments are not the worst case error, however, we can check that optimum minimax estimator outperforms maximum likelihood estimators and minimax estimator without sparsity knowledge.
-Note that the performance of minimax estimator is comparable to genie-aided estimator although genie-aided estimator has much powerful additional information.
+We compare the performance of estimators in Figure \ref{fig:simulation results gaussian}.
+We choose $n=7$, $k=2$, $P = 10^{0.4}$(4dB), and Haar basis as an orthonormal signal set.
+We generate the random sparse coefficients by drawing the $k$ nonzero coefficients according to Gaussian distribution.
+For each realization of coefficients, we generate 100 output signals and take an average of causal loss.
+Finally, we take the maximum causal mean loss for each estimators among 100 simulations in order to check the worst case performance.
+We can see that minimax estimator outperforms maximum likelihood estimators and minimax estimator without sparsity knowledge.
+Note that the performance of minimax estimator is comparable to genie-aided estimator even though the genie-aided estimator used additional information.